 The crested penguins

-New Zealand’s antarctic penguins
+New Zealand’s Antarctic penguins

 Penguins breeding in Antarctica include the Adélie penguin and the largest of all, the emperor penguin.
-Emperors breed on sea ice in the middle of winter, and the males stay to incubate their egg on their feet, going without food for three months.
+Emperors breed on sea ice in the middle of winter, and the males stay to incubate their egg on their feet, going without food for four months.